Bachelor of Speech and Language Pathology with Honours BSLP(Hons)

 On this page:

-The Bachelor of Speech and Language Pathology with Honours is a four-year professional degree with a strong practical focus.
-Graduates are highly employable as clinicians in schools and hospital settings both in New Zealand and overseas or can pursue further study through to doctoral level.
+The Bachelor of Speech and Language Pathology with Honours is a highly regarded, professional degree with a strong practical focus.

-- Established four-year professional degree, recognised in Australia and the United Kingdom
+- Qualification recognised in Australia and the United Kingdom, Ireland and Canada

 - Highly employable graduates